dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/layout-considerations-for-the-windowsformshost-element.md

 - If the <xref:System.Windows.Forms.Control.Size%2A> property returns a larger size than the specified constraint, the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element clips the hosted control.
 Height and width are handled separately, so the hosted control may be clipped in either direction.

-- If the <xref:System.Windows.Forms.Control.Size%2A> property returns a smaller size than the specified constraint, <xref:System.Windows.Forms.Integration.WindowsFormsHost> accepts this size value and returns the value to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] layout system.
+- If the <xref:System.Windows.Forms.Control.Size%2A> property returns a smaller size than the specified constraint, <xref:System.Windows.Forms.Integration.WindowsFormsHost> accepts this size value and returns the value to the WPF layout system.

 ## See also